older adult couples play board games to practice fine motor skills.

 “When coupled with the expertise of other therapeutic specialties – especially occupational therapy — recreational therapy activities can be fantastic supplements to a participant’s routine,” Ogle concluded.

-Why Improving Fine Motor Skills Is Important for Adults
+Why Improving Fine Motor Skills is Important for Adults

 Fine motor skills are those specific little movements that we subconsciously make with our hands every day.
 We need fine motor skills to complete daily self-care tasks, like dressing or brushing our teeth, as well as other tasks, like writing or changing channels on TV.